bala1144/CLUTCH/README.md

-# CLUTCH: Contextualized Language model for Unlocking Text-Conditioned Hand motion modelling in the wild
+# CLUTCH: Contextualized Language model for Unlocking Text-Conditioned Hand motion modelling in the wild (Arxiv version)